Green Cardamom Pods: Expert Guide to Uses, Storage & Health Benefits

 Whether you're a seasoned chef or a beginner, these tips will help you make the most of green cardamom:

 2. Use in Moderation: Green cardamom is potent, so a little goes a long way.
-Start with a small amount and adjust to taste.
+Start with 1-2 pods per cup of tea or 1/4 teaspoon ground per recipe.
+Adjust to taste, as too much can overpower other flavors.

 3. Pair with Other Spices: It works well with cinnamon, cloves, nutmeg, and ginger.
-Experiment with combinations to find your favorite flavor profile.
+For baking, try combining with orange zest for a citrusy twist.
+For savory dishes, pair with cumin and coriander for authentic Indian flavors.

 Cardamom in Baking